zeisss/svnmin/README.markdown

 Installation
 ------------
 Installation is easy:
-(0. Configure Apache to server your repositories and secure them)
+ 0. (Configure Apache to server your repositories and secure them)
  1. Unpack the tarball into a folder accessible by the webserver
  2. Secure the folder e.g. with htaccess
  3. Modify the config.php to fit your needs and remove the die() command at the top

 Project home:
 -------------
-The project is located at Github: http://www.github.com/zeisss/svnmin Issues are stored in the project itself using the Ditz issue tracker.
+The project is located at [Github][svnmin]
+Issues are stored in the project itself using the Ditz issue tracker.
-Check it out at http://ditz.rubyforge.org/
+Check it out at [ditz.rubyforge.org][ditz]

 Authors
 -------
 * ZeissS zeisss(AT_)moinz.de

+   [svnmin]: http://www.github.com/zeisss/svnmin "Svnmin at GitHub"
+   [ditz]:   http://ditz.rubyforge.org/ "Ditz at Rubyforge"